N5GEH/n5geh.tools.mqtt-gateway/README.md

 ```

 ## Usage
+### Docker
 The repository contains a docker-compose.yml file that can be used to start the gateway and all the necessary services.
 The gateway can be started with the following command:
 ```bash
 docker-compose build && docker-compose up -d
 ```

+### Environment variables
+The gateway can be configured with the following environment variables:
+- `ORION_URL` - the URL of the Orion Context Broker
+- `MQTT_HOST` - the hostname of the MQTT broker
+- `MQTT_PORT` - the port of the MQTT broker
+- `POSTGRES_HOST` - the hostname of the PostgreSQL database
+- `POSTGRES_USER` - the username for the PostgreSQL database
+- `POSTGRES_PASSWORD` - the password for the PostgreSQL database
+- `POSTGRES_DB` - the name of the PostgreSQL database
+- `REDIS_URL` - the URL of the Redis database (used for caching)
+- `FIWARE_SERVICE` - the FIWARE service name
+- `FIWARE_SERVICEPATH` - the FIWARE service path
+- `API_KEY` - the API key for the gateway

 ## Preview
 ![Frontend](frontend/preview/preview_v0.1.png)